blackjack75/atomique_shell/README.md

     git clone git@github.com-servers:blackjack75/servers_santiago.git ~/atomique/data

-Add the bin folder to your PATH in .zshrc or .bashrc so you can type *aa* for the menu or *aassh* for the SSH connect screen
+Add the bin folder to your PATH in .zshrc or .bashrc so you can type *aa* for the main menu or *aassh* for the SSH connect menu

     export PATH=~/atomique/code/atomique_shell/bin:$PATH